mwbowers/mwbowers.github.io/reference/datagate/datagate-common/clr-string-helpers.md

 | Type | Description
 | --- | ---
-| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | true if the value parameter occurs within this string; otherwise, false.
+| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | true if the value parameter occurs within this string, or if value is the empty string (""); otherwise, false.

 ### int GetHashCodeCurrentCultureIgnoreCase([string This](https://learn.microsoft.com/en-us/dotnet/api/system.string?view=net-8.0))

-Gets the hash code for this string with CurrentCultureIgnoreCase string comparison.
+Gets the hash code for this string using the current culture and ignoring case.

 ```cs
 int GetHashCodeCurrentCultureIgnoreCase(string This)